Average double storey extension costs in 2026

 Building above an existing structure can be a cost-effective way to add upper-floor space without expanding the property's footprint.
 Structural assessments are crucial to ensure the existing building can support the additional load.

-Best for: Properties with existing single-storey structures like garages.
+Best for: Properties with existing single-storey structures like a garage loft conversion.

 Front double storey extension